ploys/bootstrap/README.md

   action using environment variables.
 * Outputs must be set within the executed command according to the official documentation and are re-exported through the `bootstrap` action.
+* It is recommended that the action is passed a `GITHUB_TOKEN` environment variable to deal with API request limits.

 ## License